 CASA Awards will be determined based on the recommendations of the CASA Grant Review Committee.
 The Committee will make award recommendations after a thorough review of each program's application packet.

 The application packets shall include the following documents:

-- Grant Application (including a proposed budget & budget detail, letter(s) of support, and strategic & diversity plans) - 2.
-Q3 Quarterly Program Report Narrative (illustrating progress toward current fiscal year's stated goals) - 3.
-Performance Monitoring Summary - 4.
-Certificate of Compliance from the National CASA Association - 5.
-Letter(s) of Support
+- 1. Grant Application (including a proposed budget & budget detail, letters of support, and strategic & diversity plans) - 2.
+Performance Monitoring Summary - 3.
+Certificate of Compliance from the National CASA Association